-Supporting pupils with medical needs
+Supporting pupils with medical conditions, incorporating Health and Care Needs

 This policy is presented in HTML to support accessibility needs and to work across multiple platforms.
 A full PDF copy is also available below.

-Date Approved - September 2024
+Date Approved - March 2024

-Review Frequency - Annually
+Review Frequency - Bi-annually

-Date of Next Review - September 2025
+Date of Next Review - March 2026

 Full PDF Policy